1. Mandatory

 15.7 IBM Web Sphere

 Since GlueX provides developers with sufficient separation between web-application parts such as Model, View, Controller and Security Subsystem, development roles can be easily separated as well.
 Sufficient separation is achieved thanks to minimizing interaction links between the application components.
 On the other hand such separation minimizes time for writing internal project documentation and communication between persons engaged to the project.
+This chapter determines basic men roles in development of web applications based on GlueX framework.
+Subsequently, depending on application specificity, such roles more or less can be divided up to further low level sub-roles. |

 16.1 Core-programmer